Goals, objectives and reflective habits

 Ongoing process of reflection, building from one cycle to the next

-By building an ongoing process of reflection, we create significant additional value.
+By building an ongoing process of reflection you create significant additional value.
 This can include:

-• Strengthening our reflective skills and habits – reflection becomes easier, quicker, more natural and more effective, and it often also becomes easier to recognise opportunities for reflection.
+• Strengthening your reflective skills and habits – reflection becomes easier, quicker, more natural and more effective, and it often also becomes easier to recognise opportunities for reflection.

 • Producing deeper reflections that surface enhanced learning and self-awareness, and ensure less learning is lost.

-• Allowing ourselves to be more purposeful about how we use our time and energy to greatest effect for ourselves and for others, in our studies, our careers, our communities and our personal lives.
+• Being more purposeful about how you use your time and energy to greatest effect for yourself and for others, in studies, careers, communities and your personal life.

 Using reflection to look at a longer timeframe

 Reflecting repeatedly over a series of short-term experiences is not the only way to gain extra value from the reflective process.
-We can also reflect over longer timeframes and use this to see things we may have missed such as patterns or opportunities for learning.
-Having some distance from the experience itself can also help ensure we are able to reflect on it with less emotion and more criticality.
+You can also reflect over longer timeframes and use this to see things you may have missed such as patterns or opportunities for learning.
+Having some distance from the experience itself can also help ensure you are able to reflect on it with less emotion and more criticality.

-For example, some people find it helpful to add structure to their reflective habit by deciding they will always reflect on their day, the last week, month or year.
-There are two approaches to this that are often used – either individually or in combination:
+For example, some people find it helpful to add structure to their reflective habit by deciding they will always reflect on a specific day, week or month or time of year.
+Thisis often done using:

 • a set of prompts for general and broad reflection for example, ‘What were my biggest challenges and highlights over the last day/week/month/year?’

-• a set of specific topics they want to reflect on for example, ‘Situations where I had/could have had a positive impact on those around me over the last week’ or ‘Experiences where I used my critical thinking over the last day’.
+• a set of specific topics you want to reflect on, for example, ‘Situations where I had/could have had a positive impact on those around me over the last week’ or ‘Experiences where I used my critical thinking over the last day’.

 Creating purposeful progress through goals and objectives

-A reflective habit is a powerful tool in increasing your learning, development and self-awareness based on your experiences.
-Aligning this with a specific set of values, goals and objectives that are personally or professionally meaningful to you allows you to achieve progress that is purposeful and heading in the direction you want, ultimately bringing you closer to the life that is right for you.
+A reflective habit is a powerful tool to increase your learning, development and self-awareness based on your experiences.
+Aligning this with a specific set of values, goals and objectives that are personally or professionally meaningful to you allows you to achieve progress that is purposeful and head in the direction you want, ultimately bringing you closer to the life that is right for you.

 Setting goals and objectives